There is no question ending ANY marriage can be difficult and emotional. And, ending a short-term marriage can be even more of a challenge.

 Now that you know a little bit about the statistics of marriage, and what defines marriage and divorce in the United States, it’s time to focus on different options for ending a short marriage.

-he options for ending a short marriage are no different than the options for ending a long marriage.
+The options for ending shorter marriages are no different than the options for ending a long marriage.

 These options include:

 While this Guide doesn’t go as in-depth as other articles on our site, consider the following information about each different way to end your short marriage. . .